 Not just your average veggie muffin, this version uses parsnips, quinoa, and gruyere cheese to give a distinct nutty character.
-Paired with the mushroom cream sauce, and salad, we have a complex and tasty vegetarian dish.
+Pairing the veggie quinoa muffin with the mushroom cream sauce, and salad, we have a complex and tasty vegetarian dish.

 It’s all about the sauce, says some culinary wisdom.
 This sauce doesn’t disappoint.
 A good sauce needs a good stock.
 Don’t resort to the store bought variety.
 It is so easy to make you own vegetable stock.
 It tastes so much better, and doesn’t add a lot more time.

 - 2 leeks